Browser Domain

 try:

-await page.go_to("https://example.com")
+await tab.go_to("https://example.com")

-# Perform operations with the page
+# Perform operations with the tab

-title = await page.execute_script("return document.title")
+title = await tab.execute_script("return document.title")

 print(f"Page title: {title}")